Next German federal election: Electoral system

 To qualify for any seats, however, a party must either win three single-member constituencies via first votes (basic mandate clause) or exceed a threshold of 5% of the second votes nationwide.
 This does not apply to independent constituency candidates, however: these always enter the Bundestag if they win their constituency, which hardly ever happens.
 There were three in 1949, with candidates that were related to parties.

-Parties representing recognized national minorities (currently Danes, Frisians, Sorbs, and Romani people) are exempt from both the 5% national threshold and the basic mandate clause, but must still meet state-level qualifications.
+Parties representing recognized national minorities (Danes, Frisians, Sorbs, and Romani people) are exempt from both the 5% national threshold and the basic mandate clause, but must still meet state-level qualifications.
 The only party that so far has been willing and able to benefit from this provision on the federal level is the South Schleswig Voters' Association, which represents the minorities of Danes and Frisians in Schleswig-Holstein and managed to win a seat in 1949, 2021, and 2025.

 The electoral law described here was adopted in 2023 and was used for the first time in the 2025 election.
 At the time, the CDU/CSU-faction criticized in particular the new aspect of so-called second vote coverage, and intends to reform electoral law again so that all constituency winners are once again guaranteed a seat, as had been the case before 2023.
 It is therefore possible that this electoral law will be changed before the next election.